jeffreykegler/libmarpa/toward.md

 must incur the storage costs of a non-online parser.

-The essential idea is to track the causations (aka confluences) of each Earley item.
+The essential idea is to track the causations (aka confluences) of each Earley item (EIM), something Marpa currently does.
-(Marpa currently does this.)
-We then track those Earley items which are "upstream" from any Earley item in the last two Earley sets.
+We then track those EIMs which are "upstream" from any EIM in the last two Earley sets.
-An Earley item `eimUp` is upstream from another Earley item `eim1` iff it
+An EIM `eimUp` is upstream from another EIM `eim1` iff it
 * is `eim1`, or
-* is an inflow (part of a confluence) of an Earley item upstream from `eim1`.
+* is an inflow (part of a confluence) of an EIM upstream from `eim1`.

-Any Earley item that is **not** upstream from an Earley item in the last two Earley sets may have its memory released.
+Any EIM that is **not** upstream from an EIM in the last two Earley sets may have its memory released.
-This marking of Earley items for release can be done almost effortlessly if the environment makes available a garbage collection mechanism for managing memory.
+This marking of EIMs for release can be done almost effortlessly if the environment makes available a garbage collection mechanism for managing memory.